raulconm/TeacherCSP/_sources/index.rst

    CSPStringPieces/ch17_summary.rst
    CSPStringPieces/exam16a17.rst

-Chapter 18: Working with Data on the Web
+Capítulo 18: Working with Data on the Web
 ::::::::::::::::::::::::::::::::::::::::::::

 .. toctree::